isomerpages/moe-ast-moehc/_school-histories/Schools/Temasek Secondary School.md

 Temasek Secondary School has developed three signature programmes: Leadership Education and Development @ Temasek Secondary School (LEAD@TMS), Cross-Cultural Awareness (C2A) and the Temasek Ignis Programme (TIP).

 Student leadership has been a hallmark of the school since 2001 and it has constantly evolved to cater to the diverse students’ interests.
 Recently branded as LEAD@TMS, the programme aims to develop values, competencies, knowledge and cultural literacy in student leaders.
-Based on their interests and talents, students are also formally appointed into one of the five leadership groups where they lead in various school-level and community-based activities.
+Based on their interests and talents, students are also formally appointed into one of the five leadership groups where they lead in various school-level and community-based activities.&nbsp;&nbsp;

 Since 2014, all Temasekians are developed in C2A through an integrated school- based curriculum that enables them to navigate and thrive in a culturally diverse 21st-century world.
 TIP, the school’s talent development programme, was launched in 2016 to cater to students with strong intellectual curiosity and personal drive.
 The programme aims to develop independent learners, confident thinkers and innovators, and stretches students to further hone academic skills and student leadership ability.